 All concussions are serious injuries that can alter the way the brain functions.
 Most do not involve a loss of consciousness but can cause short-term neurological changes.
 The effects of concussions vary greatly among individuals, and many mild concussions are undiagnosed and unreported.
 Concussions can affect the athlete's schooling, work and social life, and can cause long-term issues with memory, mood, balance and sleep, and in the most severe cases result in death.
 A concussion can occur even when the athlete wears protective headgear.
 Head injuries are never to be taken lightly, especially with our children, as their developing brains do not recover as quickly from concussions as those in adults.

-The focus of the Human Motion Institute Sports Concussion Program is to educate and assist athletes, parents and coaches in the proper identification, testing and management of concussions.
+The focus of our concussion program is to educate and assist athletes, parents and coaches in the proper identification, testing and management of concussions.
 Advanced clinical skills, neurocognitive assessment tools, force plate technology and comprehensive services allow our specially trained medical staff to guide the recovery of the athlete, providing a safe return to play, which is vital in helping to protect the future for our young athletes.

-Dr. Eric Bohn, the Human Motion Institute's primary care sports medicine physician, is a credentialed ImPACT consultant with expertise in the diagnosis, treatment and management of all types of sports concussions.
+Our ImPACT credentialed team with expertise in the diagnosis, treatment and management of all types of sports concussions.
 Credentialing means the physician has completed advanced education for the treatment and management of concussions.
-Download the HMI Sports Concussion Protocol.

-Indiana Total Therapy, our rehabilitation partner, provides ImPACT cognitive baseline assessments at its outpatient facilities for athletes during convenient afternoon and evening hours.
+Indiana Total Therapy, our rehabilitation partner, provides ImPACT cognitive baseline assessments at its outpatient facilities for athletes during convenient hours.

 Our expert staff is able to help manage the course of recovery from initial diagnosis to test administration, provide treatment planning, and provide written clearance to return to practice and play when it is deemed appropriate.